mrtoy-me/esphome-tas58xx/components/tas58xx/README.md

 ```

 ## EQ Presets
-Provides 21 possible Frequenct Cutoff selections for left and right channels
+Provides 21 possible Frequenct Cutoff selections for left and right channels as follows:
-being Flat, Low Frequency 50Hz to 150Hz and High Frequency 50Hz to 150Hz.
+- Flat, Low Frequency 50Hz to 150Hz and High Frequency 50Hz to 150Hz

-An example configuration EQ Prsesets adds to the typical selct configuration as follows:
+An example configuration EQ Presets adds to the typical select configuration as follows:
 ```
 select:
   - platform: tas58xx